Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Single component static and dynamics

-While systems with more than two particles in harmonic traps do not allow for analytically exact solutions in all generality, considering the three particle problem can still be very helpful.
+While systems with more than two particles in harmonic traps do not allow for analytically exact solutions in all generality\footnote{Consult~\citep{Beau2020,delCampo2020} for some unique examples of exactly solvable systems of a few equal-mass particles in a trap.}, considering the three particle problem can still be very helpful.
 The Hamiltonian for the most general system of two particles of species $A$ interacting with strength $g_A$, and one particle of species $B$ which interacts with the $A$ particles through $g_{AB}$, is given by

 assuming all masses to be equal and using harmonic oscillator scaling.
 This Hamiltonian is separable when moving to Jacobi coordinates

 which allow one to write the Hamiltonian as separate centre-of-mass and relative Hamiltonians, $H=H_{+}(Z)+H_{-}(X,Y)$.
 The center-of-mass part, $H_+(Z)=-\frac{1}{2}\nabla_Z^2+\frac{1}{2}Z^2$, again just describes a harmonically trapped single particle, while the relative part can be written as